 A blood test known as a complete blood count takes an inventory of the different types of blood cells.
-Blood, bone marrow or lymph node biopsy samples may be examined under a microscope to look for abnormal cells.
-Blood cells may also be tested for biomarkers and genetic mutations.
-Once cancer is diagnosed, various types of imaging scans or other tests may be done to see if the cancer has metastasized, or spread to other parts of the body, including the brain and spinal cord.
+A sample of bone marrow or lymph node tissue (a biopsy) may be collected to examine in a lab.
+Cancer cells may look abnormal under a microscope and have certain genetic mutations.
+Once cancer is diagnosed, various types of imaging scans or other tests may be done to see whether it has metastasized, or spread to other parts of the body, including the brain and spinal cord.

 How are blood cancers treated?

-Treatment for blood cancers varies according to the particular type of disease, how much the cancer has spread and the patient’s age and previous treatment history.
+Treatment for blood cancers varies according to the type of disease, how much the cancer has spread and the patient’s age and previous treatment history.
 Cancer that did not respond to prior therapy or has relapsed is less likely to respond to a new treatment.
-Treatment involves some combination of the following:

-Surgery: Some localized lymphoma or multiple myeloma tumors can be surgically removed.
+Surgery: Some localized lymphomas or multiple myeloma tumors can be surgically removed.
 Some leukemia patients may need to have their spleen removed.

 Radiation: Radiation is used to reduce the number of abnormal blood cells.
 It may be used in conjunction with other forms of treatment.

 Chemotherapy: Traditional chemotherapy works by killing fast-growing cancer cells.
 It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects like nausea and hair loss.